UST-MICO/docs/setup/setup.md

 - Prometheus (+Grafana)
 - kube-state-metrics

 For each component there is an own Kubernetes configuration file (YAML) placed in the directory install/kubernetes.
-They create following namespace and deployment structure:
+They create the following namespace and deployment structure:

 - kube-system